Concurrent lines on del Pezzo surfaces of degree one: A weighted graph on exceptional classes

 \begin{proposition} $ $ \begin{itemize} \item[](i) If $e$ is an exceptional curve on $X$, then $\varphi(e)$ is a smooth conic, the intersection of $Q$ with a plane in $\mathbb{P}^3$ not containing the vertex of $Q$.
 Moreover $\varphi|_e\colon e\longrightarrow\varphi(e)$ is one-to-one. \item[](ii) If $H$ is a hyperplane section of $Q$ not containing the vertex of $Q$, then $\varphi^*H$ has an exceptional curve as component if and only if it has at least three (maybe infinitely near) singular points.
 If this is the case, then $\varphi^*H=e_1+e_2$ with $e_1,\;e_2$ exceptional curves, and $e_1\cdot e_2=3$.
 Every exceptional curve arises this way. \end{itemize} \end{proposition}\begin{proof} \cite{CO99}, Proposition 2.6 and Key-lemma 2.7. \end{proof}

-\begin{remark} Let $e_1$ be an exceptional curve on $X$, and let $e_2$ be the unique exceptional curve on $X$ with $e_1\cdot e_2=3$.
-Let $H$ be a hyperplane section of $Q$ with $\varphi^*H=e_1+e_2$, which exists by Proposition \ref{cor} (ii).
-Since~$\varphi|_{e_i}$ is one-to-one for $i=1,2$ by part (i) of the same proposition, it follows that $\varphi(e_1)=\varphi(e_2)=H$.
-So every point on $H$ has two preimages under $\varphi$, except for the points with a preimage in $e_1\cap e_2$.
-We conclude that the points where $e_1$ intersects the ramification curve of $\varphi$ are exactly the points in $e_1\cap e_2$, hence are also contained in $e_2$.
+\begin{remark} Let $e$ be an exceptional curve on $X$, and let $e'$ be its partner.
+Let $H$ be a hyperplane section of $Q$ with $\varphi^*H=e+e'$, which exists by Proposition \ref{cor} (ii).
+Since~$\varphi|_{f}$ is one-to-one for $f\in\{e,e'\}$ by part (i) of the same proposition, it follows that $\varphi(e)=\varphi(e')=H$.
+So every point on $H$ has two preimages under $\varphi$, except for the points with a preimage in $e\cap e'$.
+We conclude that the points where $e$ intersects the ramification curve of $\varphi$ are exactly the points in $e\cap e'$, hence are also contained in $e'$.
 Conversely, if a set of exceptional curves is concurrent in a point $P$, and this set contains an exceptional curve and its partner, then $P$ lies on the ramification curve of $\varphi$. \end{remark}